 A differential pressure transducer acquires the differential pressure of a closed system by calculating the difference of applied force at two measurement points against pre-defined application parameters.
 As in the case of a water pipe, a differential pressure flowmeter such as an orifice plate is used, which introduces a constriction in the pipe to create a pressure drop across the flowmeter.
 The orifice plate is simply installed in the pipe between the flanges.
 As the fluid passes through this plate, a pressure drop is developed across the orifice plate that routes from the upstream side to the downstream side.
 As shown in the figure below, the orifice is installed in the water pipe in such a way that the upstream side of the orifice, which will have the higher pressure, is connected through a three-valve manifold to the + port of the pressure transducer.
 Similarly, the downstream portion of the orifice is connected to the – port.
-The three-valve manifold protects the pressure sensor from the overpressure which can be inflicted during installation.
+The three-valve manifold protects the pressure sensor from overpressure which can be inflicted during installation.

 The Calculation of Flow Rate

 The above fluid flow measurement system is based on Bernouili’s principle which states that the pressure drop across the constriction is proportional to the square of the flow rate.
 The flow rate is derived from the measured readings of pressure drop with the help of physical equations comprising a number of variables with different engineering units.
 These variables include orifice geometry, pipe dimensions, fluid viscosity and fluid density.
-To get to the final value of flow rate, a great deal of calculations are required, given the number of terms and the conversion factors involved for each of the variables.
+To get to the final value of flow rate, extensive calculations and iterations are required, given the number of terms and the conversion factors involved for each of the variables.
 To do so, a simple equation is devised from different pressure drops readings and calculating flow rate using online calculators.
 This equation aims at converting the pressure transducer output signal into engineering units of flow.

 To formulate the equation, let’s consider an example to replicate the fluid flow measurement system.
 Consider a 6 inches ID pipe suitable for pumping water at the rates of 200 to 600 gallons/min.
 An orifice plate with a diameter of 4 inches is installed in this pipe.
 The allowed fluid density of water and its viscosity are 8.345 lbs/gal and 1 centipoise respectively.
 To this setup, a series of flow rate calculations for pressure drop readings taken from pressure transducers of different calibrations were recorded in the table below.